vxst/float8_matmul/README.md

 ## Speed

 This implementation offers a way to simulate the behavior of FP8 matrix multiplication with reasonable performance on older devices.
-In my test environment, this naive implementation achieves `139.1 GFLOPS` on `1/8` of the temporal slice of an Nvidia A16 GPU, where the FP32 throughput is `560 GFLOPS`.
+In my test environment, this naive implementation achieves `19.1 GFLOPS` on `1/8` of the temporal slice of an Nvidia A16 GPU, where the FP32 throughput is `560 GFLOPS`.
+If we consider the shared memory will stay in L1(which is the normal behavior for a real GPU), the performance will be perhaps `100GFLOPS` to `400GFLOPS`, as Nsights reports 95% of the time is spent on Mio throttling, which usually won't happen on this scale on a real L1.

 It can enable engineers to develop and test FP8 algorithms on older devices without FP8 support, like laptops and personal computers, and then deploy them on newer devices with FP8 support.